WagnerMushayija/LocalGenie/README.md

     - HTML5, CSS3, and JavaScript for building a responsive and intuitive user interface.
 - **APIs**:
     - **OpenAI API (ChatGPT)**: For conversational AI that helps you interact with the assistant and get dynamic responses.
-    - **Text-to-Image API**: For generating images based on text descriptions.

 - **Deployment**:
     - Hosted on scalable web servers for optimal performance and reliability.